Please monitor our Facebook page for up-to-date information.

-For the latest DoD guidance regarding travel restrictions, reference the following website: https://www.defense.gov/Explore/Spotlight/Coronavirus/Latest-DOD-Guidance/
+For the latest DoD guidance regarding travel restrictions, click here.

 56th Fighter Wing Leave Policy

-As we continue to fight through COVID-19, unit commander approval is required for military personnel taking leave or passes (to include weekend or other non-duty day regular passes) outside of the State of Arizona.
+Unit commander approval is no longer required for vaccinated military personnel taking leave or passes (to include weekend or other non-duty day regular passes) outside of the State of Arizona.
+Leave approval is delegated to the supervisor.
 The 56th Fighter Wing is aligned with DoD guidance regarding travel.
-A Travel Risk Assessment tool is available via the Wing SharePoint site (accessible on DoD network computers): https://usaf.dps.mil/sites/aetc-luk/lukecovid/SitePages/Home.aspx
+A Travel Risk Assessment tool is available via the Wing SharePoint site (accessible on DoD network computers).

 What is the 56th Fighter Wing’s goal during the COVID-19 pandemic?